 How to Use a Custom Domain with GitHub Pages

-Verifying your domain name is crucial to prevent unauthorized parties from using your domain for their own purposes.
-This process can be done through the Pages menu under Settings in your GitHub profile.
-For more detailed information, refer to the official GitHub documentation.
+Verifying your domain prevents unauthorized parties from claiming it and pointing it elsewhere.
+You can do this through the Pages menu under Settings in your GitHub profile.
+For details, refer to the official GitHub documentation.

 Here is an example of my domain names as defined on GitHub: